KSPModdingLibs/KSPCommunityFixes/README.md

 #### Bugfixes

 - **RefundingOnRecovery** [KSP 1.11.0 - 1.12.2]<br/>Vessel recovery funds properly account for modules implementing IPartCostModifier.
 This bug affect stock fairings, cargo parts and many modules from various mods (part switchers and procedural parts mods, USI, Kerbalism, Tweakscale, etc).
-- **DockingPortDrift** [KSP 1.12.2]<br/>Prevent persistent position drift of docking port connections, as long as the "Rotation locked" advanced tweakables PAW option is enabled (it is by default).
+- **DockingPortDrift** [KSP 1.12.2]<br/>Prevent part position drift of vessels having docking ports, as long as the "Rotation locked" advanced tweakables PAW option is enabled (it is by default).
 Credit to [JPLRepo for the fix](https://forum.kerbalspaceprogram.com/index.php?/topic/204248-*).
 - **FlightSceneLoadKraken** [KSP 1.8.0 - 1.12.2]<br/>Prevent kraken events on flight scene load in laggy situations
 - **ModuleIndexingMismatch** [KSP 1.8.0 - 1.12.2]<br/>Prevent modules persisted state from being lost in existing saves/ships following a mod installation/uninstallation/update.
 Note that this won't handle all cases, but it massively reduce occurences of that issue.
 - **StockAlarmCustomFormatterDate** [KSP 1.12.0 - 1.12.2]<br/>Make the stock alarm respect the day/year length defined by mods like Kronometer.
 Fix the underlying AppUIMemberDateTime UI widget API to use the mod-provided IDateTimeFormatter if present.